vignesh022/Classy-Fy/README.md

 The average length of a song is ~ 4 minutes, to simply organize and sort a mere 15 songs into your playlists could take a whole hour if you fully listen to them and gauge their fit.
 When dealing with more than 50+ songs the time investment is substantial.
 Can this process be automated while simultaneously ensuring songs are matched accurately with the best fitting playlist?

 Introducing, Classy-Fy an application for the active Spotify user/subscriber to help them quickly and efficiently organize their music into their library playlists.
-It functions primarily off the user's taste in music and takes a completely unbiased approach when assigning playlist label to songs.
+It functions by developing an understanding of a given user's taste in music and takes a completely unbiased approach when assigning playlist labels to songs.

 ![](https://github.com/vignesh022/Classy-Fy/blob/master/Images/classyfy_example.png?raw=true)